sccn/sccn.github.io/Graveyard/Compiling_EEGLAB_Technical_note_for_developers.md

 ```

 -   Add EEGLAB to the MATLAB path.
--   To automatize the daily compilation, the *Task Scheduler* in Windows
+-   To automate the daily compilation, the *Task Scheduler* in Windows
     is used.
 Follow the instructions below to create a new task.

 * From the *Start Menu*, open the *Task Scheduler*. if the program is